 Once a Month

-When to use this frequency: This is a good frequency for people who have been coming to therapy for a while and feel pretty satisfied with where they are, have met most of their goals, and want regular, ongoing sessions for maintenance, general wellbeing, spiritual growth, or support when life inevitably throws curveballs
+When to use this frequency: This is a good frequency for people who have been coming to therapy for a while and feel pretty satisfied with where they are, are living in alignment with their values and intentions, and want regular, ongoing sessions for maintenance, general wellbeing, spiritual growth, or support when life inevitably throws curveballs

 When to increase frequency: So much happens in a month that you feel overwhelmed between sessions and wish you had more support.
 You find yourself using therapy sessions to catch me up about everything that happened since we last saw each other, and there isn't enough time to make deeper changes on ongoing patterns.
 Or, you feel like you need extra support